gwf-uwaterloo/gwf-landing/README.md

 # gwf-landing

-Thsi this the landing page of UW GWF Legacy Portal.
+This the landing page of UW GWF Legacy Portal.